Starvation Diet and Mode: Myth or Fact – You are Anxious to Know

 Will my body burn muscle or fat? – is a frequently asked question among people who are interested in starvation mode.
 The answer is muscles.

 Our body needs to protect itself in order to have enough energy for the day.
 The body starts to burn or break down muscles not fat.
 What do we have then?
-Loss of muscle mass leads to more fat and as a result to a return of the weight.
+Loss of muscle mass leads to more fat and as a result of a return of the weight.

 A variety of specific and not really pleasant signs of starvation mode can affect people at any moment.